 KBSC Playing time

-- Practice, attitude and ability will determine playing time.
-Playing time is based on coach’s discretion.
+- Practice, attitude and ability will determine to playtime.
+Playing time is based on the coach’s discretion.

 - All players will get to play in tournaments.
 Meaning you may play in a first bracket game, but you may not get to play in a championship game.
 Again, not all players will have equal playing time.